 - Using a piece of equipment that has blood on it from a previous user who hurt themselves

 - Disposing of blood-contaminated waste materials

 Workers face these types of scenarios every day and proper training will help them from contracting a bloodborne disease.

 The training found in this bloodborne pathogens video includes:

-- A full explanation to viewers of exactly what is a bloodborne pathogen and why it's important to protect yourself from bloodborne diseases.
+- A full explanation to viewers of exactly what is a bloodborne pathogen and why it’s important to protect yourself from bloodborne diseases.
 What potentially infectious materials are found in human blood?

 - What are the different ways that bloodborne pathogens can be transmitted in the workplace?

-- What is an OSHA "Exposure Control Plan” and how does it impact occupational exposure to blood borne pathogens?
+- What is an OSHA “Exposure Control Plan” and how does it impact occupational exposure to blood borne pathogens?

 - What are the requirements for Hepatitis B vaccination programs in the workplace?

 - What are the procedures that should be followed if an accidental exposure to a bloodborne pathogen occurs and why is this important for occupational safety in the workplace?

 - How are “Standard Precautions” defined in an exposure control plan?

 - What role does engineering controls and personal protective equipment (PPE) play in a bloodborne pathogens program?

 - What to do if you are exposed to blood in the workplace and how does this impact your environmental health and safety program

 - The importance of good housekeeping practices and their role in your facilities Exposure Control Plan

 - How to dispose of waste used to cleanup a blood exposure